 Croatia’s pretty little capital is growing in popularity.
 Beloved for its Christmas markets (voted best in Europe three years in a row) and its relatively easy access to the famously pretty coastline of the country, I like it for its reasonable cost of living, nearby mountain hikes, and pretty, easy-to-navigate core.

-When Chad announced that he had to make a trip to Asia this winter and it wasn’t really practical for me to go along, Zagreb is where I chose to base until I was allowed back into the schengen zone.
+When my partner announced that he had to make a trip to Asia this winter and it wasn’t really practical for me to go along, Zagreb is where I chose to base until I was allowed back into the schengen zone.

 |Entertainment & activities||$9.20||60|